Highly sensitive electronic systems can be found in many railway buildings and systems, including, but not limited to signalling and control systems:

 - Optical signalling systems

 - Level crossing safety systems

-In the majority of cases, damaged or destroyed conductors, interlocking components, modules or computer systems lead to the interruption of railway operation and time-consuming fault localisation.
-As a result, trains are delayed and high costs incur.
-For these reasons, a consistent lightning and surge protection concept harmonised with the relevant system including external lightning protection and equipotential bonding measures is required.
+In the majority of cases, damaged or destroyed conductors, interlocking components, modules or computer systems lead to the interruption of railway operation and time-consuming fault localization.
+As a result, trains are delayed and high costs incurred.
+For these reasons, a consistent lightning and surge protection concept harmonized with the relevant system including external lightning protection and equipotential bonding measures is required.
 Thus, downtime and the resulting expensive interruption of railway operation can be reduced to a minimum.

 Thanks to its experience in lightning and surge protection over decades and intensive research on railway power supply systems, LSP offers customized overall protection concepts with comprehensive solutions and innovative products.
 An extensive safety equipment portfolio rounds off the range of products.